 - 1. Students are to park in designated areas. - 2.
-Only vehicles with parking decals affixed to the lower left-hand side of the front windshield may be brought on campus.
-Vehicles that are parked illegally will be towed at the owner's expense. - 3.
-Decals will be issued to licensed drivers only. - 4.
-A maximum speed of 10 mph will be observed while on campus. - 5.
-No loud music on campus - 6.
-Students may not go to their cars without a pass during the school day. - 7.
-At school dismissal, students should not move their vehicles until all buses have left campus. - 8.
+Decals will be issued to licensed drivers only. - 3.
+A maximum speed of 10 mph will be observed while on campus. - 4.
+No loud music on campus - 5.
+Students may not go to their cars without a pass during the school day. - 6.
 Students park at their own risk.
-The school is not responsible for theft or damages to - 9.
+The school is not responsible for theft or damages to cars. - 7.
 The school reserves the right to search any student's car brought on campus.
-The search will be conducted in the presence of the student. - 10.
-During school hours, students are not permitted to drive or ride in a vehicle to the Vocational Complex or to off-campus activities unless prior notification and permission from parent/guardian is received by the administration. - 11.
-Consistent tardiness or absenteeism will cause loss of privilege - 12.
+The search will be conducted in the presence of the student. - 8.
+During school hours, students are not permitted to drive or ride in a vehicle to the Vocational Complex or to off-campus activities unless prior notification and permission from parents/guardians is received by the administration. - 9.
+Consistent tardiness or absenteeism will cause loss of privilege. - 10.
 Violations will result in discipline referral and/or loss of the privilege of bringing a car to school.